adamConnerSax/Frames-streamly/Readme.md

 make that simpler.

-An example using some of the utilities is <here https://github.com/adamConnerSax/Frames-streamly/blob/master/examples/Main.hs>.
+An example using some of the utilities is [here](https://github.com/adamConnerSax/Frames-streamly/blob/master/examples/Main.hs).
 _______

 LICENSE (BSD-3-Clause)